 FINDUS - Finding sustainability information for holiday travel

-FINDUS is about findability of sustainability information in holiday travel.
-The project started in September 2016 and will end in April 2018.
+FINDUS is a research project that deals with the findability of sustainability information in holiday travel.
 Its scope is to assess how sustainability information is perceived and evaluated in a holiday travel context.
-The focus is on mainstream information and booking channels.
+The focus was on mainstream information and booking channels.

 Assessing the meaning of peer-to-peer tourism markets

 Sharing economy, peer-to-peer-markets or collaborative economy are some of the labels attached to phenomena which are not new to tourism.
 Renting out a place to sleep, to drive or to eat has become a global and quickly rising aspect of tourism because of global digital platforms facilitating the peer-to-peer economy.
 We study, what this could mean for destinations.